crystal-lang/crystal/CONTRIBUTING.md

 This wait time can be extended, for example for big changes or when there was a lot of recent activity in the discussion.
 Urgent bug fixes can skip the line.

-If reasonable objection or questsions arise while waiting for merge, the pull request must be removed from the milestone until they are resolved.
+If reasonable objection or questions arise while waiting for merge, the pull request must be removed from the milestone until they are resolved.

 It's good practice to have a single maintainer responsible for operating the merge queue.